gonzalec/coa-theme/README.md

 ### Using Sublime Package Control

-If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Soda Theme via the `Package Control: Install Package` menu item.
-The Soda Theme package is listed as `Theme - Color of Art` in the packages list.
+If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Color of Art theme via the `Package Control: Install Package` menu item.
+The CoA Theme package is listed as `Theme - Color of Art` in the packages list.

 ### Using Git